awslabs/multi-model-server/docs/server.md

                         /swagger-codegen.
   --port PORT           Port number.
 By default it is 8080.
   --host HOST           Host.
 By default it is localhost.
+  --gpu GPU             ID of GPU device to use for inference.
+                        If your machine has N gpus, this number can be 0 to N - 1.
+                        If it is not set, cpu will be used.
   --log-file LOG_FILE   Log file name.
 By default it is "dms_app.log".
   --log-rotation-time LOG_ROTATION_TIME
                         Log rotation time.
 By default it is "1 H", which means